 An episiotomy is performed in a large percentage of vaginal deliveries in the United States, but the prevalence of episiotomy has been decreasing in recent years.
 Some countries have significantly lower episiotomy rates than the U.S. In general, episiotomy is less common in Europe than in the U.S.

 The usual cut (incision) for an episiotomy goes straight down and typically does not involve the muscles around the rectum or the rectum itself.
 Anesthesia in the form of nerve blocks or local injections of anesthetic are given if the patient has not received regional anesthesia (such an epidural) for the delivery.

 What are the advantages of an episiotomy?

 An episiotomy can decrease the amount of pushing the mother must do during delivery.
-It can also decrease trauma to the vaginal tissues and expedite delivery of the baby when delivery is necessary quickly.
+It can also decrease trauma to the vaginal tissues and expedite delivery of the baby when delivery must be accomplished expiditiously.
 Doctors who favor episiotomies argue that a surgical incision is easier to repair than a spontaneous irregular or extensive tear, and is likely to lead to a more favorable outcome with fewer complications.